dcampbell24/financial-accounts/financial-accounts.md

-% fin-stat(1)
+% financial-accounts(1)
 % David Campbell
 % 2023-12-29

 # NAME

-fin-stat - Application for tracking your finances.
+financial-accounts - Application for tracking your finances.

 # SYNOPSIS

-fin-stat \[options\]
+financial-accounts \[options\]

 # DESCRIPTION

-fin-stat is an application for tracking your finances.
+financial-accounts is an application for tracking your finances.

 # OPTIONS